Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 instances of class `MDHeader` embed the level of the header.
 (_atx headers are from \<H1> to \<H6>; Setext ones are either \<H1> or
 \<H2>_)
+Please notice that for every detected header, two marks are generated.
+The first one marks the starting point of the header, the second one marks its ending point.
+A boolean remembers this status.

 `MDBlockQuote` memorizes blockquote MD tags.
 Start and end of related tag is stored in there, plus the level of nesting of the quote.